-After the disaster, “Lucky Street”, a black market consisted of stalls divided by boards, appeared during the controlled economy era.
-Even at this war time, the population of this district has decreased merely 10%, because there were houses sheltering families who escaped from their homes and evacuated to their relatives living in Setagaya, Suginami, and Nerima.
-Shinjuku was a train point of those areas, and functioned as a terminal for transiting people and distributing supplies.
-People gathered to Shinjuku, and started to run their own businesses.
-Even now, majority of the shops are built tightly, right next to each other.
-“Omoide-Yokocho has continued to develop with its inherited taste offered with reasonable prices, and warm hospitality.
+After the disaster, “Lucky Street”, a black market consisting of stalls divided by boards, appeared during the controlled economic era.
+Even during this time of war, the population remained steady because there were houses sheltering families who escaped war-torn areas and evacuated to their relatives living nearby in Setagaya, Suginami, and Nerima.
+Shinjuku was the train hub for those areas, and functioned as a terminal for transiting people and distributing supplies.
+Thus, people gathered to Shinjuku, and started to run their own businesses.

-Bon-dance Izakaya or Izakaya with A tuna filleting event at Shinjuku station East gate area
+Bon Dance Izakaya (or an Izakaya with a tuna filleting event at Shinjuku Station)

-You will experience today “Awa Odori”, or “fool’s dance” is very famous Bon Odori of Tokushima prefecture in Shikoku.
+You will experience “Awa Odori”, or the “fool’s dance”, a very famous Bon Odori of Tokushima Prefecture in Shikoku.

-Golde Gai is a small area of famous both as an area of architectural interest and for its nightlife.
+Golden Gai is a small area famous both as an area of architectural interest and for its nightlife.
 It is composed of a network of six narrow alleys, connected by even narrower passageways which are just about wide enough for a single person to pass through.
-Over 200 tiny shanty-style bars, clubs and eateriesare squeezed into this area.
+Over 200 tiny shanty-style bars, clubs and eateries are squeezed into this area.

-Shinjuku has a variety of interesting aspects such as Tokyo Metropolitan Government and the gay district.
-Let’s explore Shinjuku night!
+Shinjuku has a variety of interesting aspects such as the Tokyo Metropolitan Government and the gay district of Tokyo.
+Let’s explore Shinjuku at night!